-More information on Certemy, visit the Recertification page on the AASP website.
+For more information, visit the Recertification page on the AASP website.

-Applications can be worked on in Certemy over the course of the year by the applicant; but, review will only begin after the on-time application window of September 1-November 30 has closed, with a second review occurring for the late applications submitted December 1-31.
+Applications can be worked on in Certemy over the course of the year by the CMPC renewal applicant; but, review will only begin after the on-time application window of September 1-November 30 has closed, with a second review occurring for the late applications submitted December 1-31.